stas-sl/yandex-blitz-ml-2018/README.latex.md

 This repo contains solutions of all 17 tasks from all qualification and final rounds of [Yandex.Blitz Machine Learning competition](https://contest.yandex.ru/contest/8470) held in the end of June, 2018.

-# A. Stump
+# A. Stump1

 ![a](assets/a.svg)

 The are 3 important observations here:

 1. All possible candidates for split (i.e. **c** value) are all points in the middle of 2 consecutive $X$ coordinates (dashed lines in the image).
-So we have to check only
-$n-1$ variants (or less if some points have equal $X$ coordinates).
+So we have to check only $n-1$ variants (or less if some points have equal $X$ coordinates).
 2. If we fix **c** then optimal values for **a** and **b** that minimize MSE would be just mean of $Y$ coordinates of all points on each side of the split.
 3. If we will naively calculate mean for each split by iterating over all points we'll get $O(N^2)$ complexity which will not work, so instead we should sort all points by $X$ and then store sums of $Y$ and $Y^2$ for left and right sides of current split.
 Then going to next $X$ we can update those sums only by value of points that change side.
 Thus we will be able to easily compute mean as well as MSE for both sides and find split that minimizes MSE in $O(N)$, though overall complexity will be $O(N \log N)$ due to sorting.

 Implementation: [a.py](a.py)